 This course focuses on the role of the teacher as a leader.
 Candidates demonstrate their understanding of the teacher as a leadership role by applying relevant concepts to the development of an interdisciplinary unit of study and a personal philosophy statement.
 This course is Module II in the Master of Education-Initial Licensure program.

 Prerequisite: EDUC 570

-EDUC 572 Early Childhood and Adolescent Development (3 cr. hrs.)
+EDUC 572 Early Childhood and AdolescentDevelopment (3 cr. hrs.)

 This course is an overview of early childhood and adolescent development designed for K-12 licensure and masters candidates.
 The cognitive, social/emotional, and physical domains will be studied in relation to planning, implementing, and assessing developmentally appropriate K-12 curriculum.
 Research will focus on the work of theorists who have shaped current child development educational theory.
-Existing developmental expectancies as well as individual differences and diversity issues will be examined throughout the course.
+Existing developmental expectancies aswell as individual differences and diversity issues will be examined throughout the course.

-EDUC 573 Methods of Teaching Mathematics in K-5 (3 cr. hrs.)
+EDUC 573 Methods of Teaching Mathematics in K-5 (3cr. hrs.)

-This course is an overview of the teaching of elementary mathematics with an emphasis on research-based methods and theoretical foundations for contemporary math programs.
-Candidates will explore and practice teaching and assessment strategies based on the concept-centered approach to teaching math and the cognitive constructivist approach to learning.
-Candidates will have the opportunity to examine a variety of materials, including appropriate technology for classroom use and for evaluation purposes.
+This course is an overview of the teaching of elementary mathematics with an emphasis on research-based methodsand theoretical foundations for contemporary math programs.
+Candidates will explore and practice teaching and assessment strategies based on the concept-centered approach to teaching math and the cognitive constructivistapproach to learning.
+Candidates will have the opportunity examine a variety of materials, including appropriate technology for classroom use and for evaluation purposes.
 Real world applications, diversity, and the integration of math concepts in other disciplines will be emphasized.

-Candidates will also become familiar with and apply national standards in practice unit/lesson plans.
+Candidates will also become familiar with and applynational standards in practice unit/lesson plans.